At a glance

 Do you have other pets, if so, how many and what type?

-It is important for the breeder to know what the kitten’s home life will be like.
+The breeder needs to know what the kitten’s home life will be like.
 When we were interviewed by the breeder of our Singapura cat, she questioned us about our current cats and their personality to make sure they would be a suitable for the kitten we wanted to adopt.

 How much time do you spend at home?